victorhanxu/bootwildfly/README.md

-This demo works well on OC.
-Tested!
+This demo works well on OC Wildfly.
+Tested! -V

 This is a repo to use as a quickstart to start working with Spring Boot and deploying to the WildFly application server.
 This uses the mvn build system and creates a .war file that can be deployed.
 The code also contains a sample REST based service listening at /hello.